Categories

 The Conti ransomware cybercrime syndicate, which attacked the Irish health services, seems to be very active recently.
 Following the surge, the US Cyber Security and Infrastructure Security Agency (CISA) have given fresh warnings to defenders worldwide.

-What is Conti?
+What is Conti ransomware?

 Conti is a cybercrime gang operating through a private Ransomware-as-a-Service (RaaS) model.
 It is believed that a Russian-based cybercrime group tracked as Wizard Spider is the one that controls this syndicate.